Tesla Referral Code 2026: 1,000 km of Free Supercharging

 Our verdict on Tesla

 Tesla remains the EV benchmark, despite European competition that has progressed strongly.
-Strengths: an incomparable Supercharger network, real-world range among the best, continuously evolving software (OTA), the globally best-selling Model Y, a generous referral (€500).
+Strengths: an incomparable Supercharger network, real-world range among the best, continuously evolving software (OTA), the globally best-selling Model Y, a useful referral (1,000 km of free Supercharging).
 Weaknesses: criticised customer service and after-sales, variable finish quality, a high price (before incentives), a minimalist interface not loved by all.
 Ideal for: drivers doing a lot of motorway (Supercharger), technology early adopters, users who appreciate software updates.
 Less suited: buyers prioritising premium finishes or responsive customer service.

 In the auto & transport category, also explore Oscaro for car parts, Ornikar for online driving lessons and Octopus Electroverse for EV charging.